jyothi-chennur/jyothi-chennur/README.md

 ## Hi :wave: I'm Jyothi!

-As an active job seeker in the field of IT, I am currently honing my IT skills, and looking for job opportunities in supporting roles preferable on Cloud technologies.
+As an active job seeker in the field of IT, I am currently honing my skills in the areas of ☁️ Cloud computing, 🚀 DevOps, and Automation 🤖

 - 👀 Interested in IT cloud technologies
 - 🌱 Learning Microsoft Azure